addadda023/TF_examples/Readme.md

-# Basic TensorFlow examples compatible 2.0+
+# Basic TensorFlow examples
+Most of these examples work with TensorFlow version 2.0+.
+These were written and run in Google Colaboratory.